CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     mapboxgl.accessToken = Your_Token; # your mapbox default public key
     this.maxTime = max_of_time*.json # if the last file of your ``time*.json`` files is ``time359.json``, it is 359.

-4. cd to `/ui` (Exit the docker environment first, then run "yarn start")
+4. cd to `/ui` (make sure run "yarn start" in your local environment instead of docker environment)

 .. code-block::